openclimatefix/.github/profile/README.md

 <img src="https://cdn.prod.website-files.com/62d92550f6774db58d441cca/6324a2038936ecda71599a8b_OCF_Logo_black_trans.png" style="background-color:white;" />

-Open Climate Fix (OCF) is a non-profit company, focused on Building AI tools for a greener grid.
+Open Climate Fix (OCF) is a non-profit company, focused on building AI tools for a greener grid.
 Every path to net zero has the electricity grid at its heart.
 At Open Climate Fix, we're delivering cutting-edge technology for industry to accelerate the energy transition.